PrashikManwar123/Arduino_UNO_R4_Experiments/arduino-iot-experiments/08_lcd_light_sensor_display/README.md

 5. Observe the Output on LCD

 # Observations
-The sensor reading (like light intensity in lux) is continuously displayed on the LCD.
+The sensor reading (in lux) is continuously displayed on the LCD in intervals of 1 second.